Ms Grace Power

 Project Manager, Disease Control

 Grace graduated from the University of London’s School of Oriental and African Studies and Goldsmiths College with a BA (Hons) in Anthropology and Ethnography of the Near and Middle East in 2011.

-Since, she has held a variety of roles in programme delivery, grant management, education, fundraising and communications, working across international development NGOs that focus on issues such as climate change, off-grid energy access and human rights.
+Since, she has held a variety of roles in programme delivery, grant management, research, education and communications, working across international development NGOs that focus on issues such as climate change, off-grid energy access and human rights.
 Prior to working in international development, Grace trained as a TEFL Language Instructor and worked in Ha Noi, Viet Nam and Madurai, India.

 With an increasing interest in public health and medical research, Grace is currently studying Life Sciences for Subjects Allied to Medicine.
-At the same time, she is a Project Manager in the Logan Group at the London School of Hygiene and Tropical Medicine and coordinates and manages emergency preparedness, rapid response and development projects, contributes to research regarding knowledge, attitudes and behaviours to Zika prevention and control measures and writes grants to support the development of tools and interventions in vector control.
+At the same time, she is a Project Manager in the Logan Group at the London School of Hygiene and Tropical Medicine and coordinates emergency preparedness, rapid response and development projects, contributes to research regarding knowledge, attitudes and behaviours around disease risk factors and writes grants to support the development of tools and interventions in vector control.

 Vector control, community outreach, knowledge, attitudes and behaviours to Zika prevention and control measures.